When discussing yogurt nutrition and its main benefits and drawbacks, it

 As with all dairy products, they are mucus-forming foods that should be avoided if you feel on the verge of sickness or have a cold or flu.
 Cow's milk products are a top food allergen and many symptoms of dairy sensitivity can be congestion and excess phlegm.

-If you consume yogurt regularly it may be better to go with organic grass-fed or pastured raised alternatives.
+If you consume yogurt regularly it may be better to go with organic grass-fed or pasture raised alternatives.
 Conventional yogurt may contain concentrated amounts of not only pesticide residues obtained from factory-farmed feedlots but also potential antibiotics and hormones given to cows over the course of their lifespan.
 These substances could have negative repercussions on long-term health.

 With certified organic varieties, this is not a concern.
 There are also some yogurt brands that are not organic but state their yogurt is hormone-free.

-Compared to conventional factor farmed dairy cows, grass-fed or pasture-raised cows are claimed to produce milk that is far more nutritious than that derived from GMO soy and corn-based feed.
+Compared to conventional factory farmed dairy cows, grass-fed or pasture-raised cows are claimed to produce milk that is far more nutritious than that derived from GMO soy and corn-based feed.
 This type of yogurt is reported to be higher in omega-3's and conjugated linoleic acid also known as CLA, which helps to break down fats in the body.

 Thickening agents are frequently added to many yogurt brands, even Greek yogurts to provide a firm quality.
 This may include powdered milk solids, pectin, guar gum, modified corn starch, xanthan gum, carrageenan, gelatin and tapioca starch.